 Coillte National Forest Park

-Gougane Barra is Ireland’s first national park and was opened in 1964 and is a short walk from our hotel.
+Gougane Barra is one of Coillte's national forest parks and was opened in 1964, it is a short walk from our hotel.
 Bring your boots,organize a picnic and go walk the trails by the streams and up the hills.

-The forest park covers approximately 142 hectares of the valley floor and was planted in 1938 with Lodgepole pine, Sitka spruce and had Japanese larch, but this had to be removed due to infection in 2014, it has interesting walking trails and picnic tables.
+The forest park covers approximately 142 hectares of the valley floor and was planted in 1938 with Lodgepole pine, Sitka spruce and Japanese larch, but unfortunately the larch had to be removed due to infection in 2014.

 The access to the park is free of charge for walkers.
 If you would prefer to take the car, there is a € 5 car entrance fee to the park (coins only).